microsoft/workshop-library/full/explore-analyze-data-with-R/README.md

 Congratulations on finishing this challenge 🏅!

-There are other workshops coming soon around using R for Data Science.
+There are other workshops around using R for Data Science.
 In this workshop, we learnt how to clean data, visualize data and transform data to derive insights and knowledge.
-The next set of workshops will show you how to create regression models, create classification models and create clustering models.
+The next set of workshops will show you how to [create regression models](../intro-regression-R-tidymodels), [create classification models](../intro-classification-R-tidymodels) and create clustering models (coming soon!).
 Be sure to check them out!

 ## Practice